-- Support and Revenue: One funding stream, government contracts which constitute 43% of total support and revenue for the year ended June 30, 2023. - Grants Receivable: Four contributors constitute 97% of total grants receivable at June 30, 2023.
-These are grants for the various parent and children's programs.
+- Support and Revenue: One funding stream, government contracts which constitute 28% and 46% of total support and revenue for the years ended June 30, 2024 and 2023, respectively. - Grants Receivable: These are grants for the various parents and children's programs.
+Government grants receivable constitutes 42% and 63% of total grants receivable at June 30, 2024 and 2023, respectively.
+Additionally, one donor (a foundation) constitutes 58% of grants receivable at June 30, 2024.